None of the three official observer groups reporting so far on the Swaziland election have concluded it was ‘free and fair’.

 There were numerous credible reports of violence published in Swaziland newspapers in the two days following the election.

-There had also in the days ahead of the election been who were engaged in peaceful and legal protest in support of pay increases and other matters.
+There had also in the days ahead of the election been violent attacks by the police on public sector workers who were engaged in peaceful and legal protest in support of pay increases and other matters.

-The reports of violence in the newspapers included police and grenades and rubber bullets as voters at Sigwe protested against completed ballot papers being taken away from a polling centre.
+The reports of violence in the newspapers included police firing gunshots in the air and grenades and rubber bullets as voters at Sigwe protested against completed ballot papers being taken away from a polling centre.

 Police from the OSSU fired bullets into the air and teargas at a large crowd at Mayiwane.
 Men described as ‘mostly half-naked and heavily intoxicated’ blocked traffic at Mayiwane for three hours by burning car tyres in the middle of the road, the Sunday Observer reported.
 A building was also vandalised.

-APA news agency reported outbursts of violence started as in the evening when the counting of votes was about to resume.
+APA news agency reported outbursts of violence started as early as noontime on election day and intensified in the evening when the counting of votes was about to resume.
 At Manzini North, Manzini South, and Ekupheleni polling centres the police had to request for backup from the OSSU after vehicles from the Elections an Boundaries Commission (EBC) were forced to turn back to polling stations for safety after roads leading to counting centres were blocked with stones and tree trunks by protesting crowds.

 At Malindza in the Lubombo region, an intoxicated member of the army drove over a male voter and further crashed onto two cars that were parked within the polling station premises, APA reported